hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_conducting_experiments_on_a_dista_6c1f7bd9-ea68-4da7-9535-4964869aeeda-0_3.content.md

 ## Join Us

 If you share our passion for AI and want to be a part of something truly groundbreaking, we would love to hear from you.
-Contact us at [email protected] to learn more about how you can get involved.
+Contact us at me@pavolhejny.com to learn more about how you can get involved.